haowu97/netlify/content/posts/Courses20-21/InternationalFinance/InternationalMonetarySystem.en.md

 At any point in time, a country can pursue two of the three, but **never all three simultaneously**

-- Option 1: Monetary independence and free flow of capital, but volatile exchange rate, e.g. USA
+- Option 1: Monetary independence and free flow of capital, but volatile exchange rate, e.g. USA, Flexible Exchange Rates
-- Option 2: Fixed exchange rate and free flow of capital, but no monetary independence, e.g. Hong Kong
+- Option 2: Fixed exchange rate and free flow of capital, but no monetary independence, e.g. Hong Kong, Gold Standard
-- Option 3: Monetary independence and fixed exchange rate, but capital controls, e.g. China
+- Option 3: Monetary independence and fixed exchange rate, but capital controls, e.g. China, Bretton Woods

 ![](https://cdn.jsdelivr.net/gh/henrywu97/FigBed@master/Figs/20210501163331.png)